watsonwork/watsonwork-developer-docs/guides/V1_create_space_template.md

 The input object has three required properties: template _name_ and _description_ strings, and a _spaceStatus_ input object.

 The _SpaceStatusInput_ contains a list of acceptable statuses for spaces created using the template.
-Each _SpaceStatusAcceptableValueInput_ has a _displayName_ value and a boolean flag (defaulting to false) indicating whether this value should be the default status.
-If no default space status is specified then the first value provided will be taken as the default.
+Each _SpaceStatusAcceptableValueInput_ has a single property, _displayName_.
+Note that the first space status value provided will be taken as the default.

 ```graphql
 type CreateSpaceTemplateInput {